Dear Santa (2011 film): Plot

 Crystal Carruthers (Amy Acker) is a frivolous thirty-year-old woman drifting through life shopping with her wealthy parents' money.
 In an effort to get their daughter to get serious about her life, they inform her that she has until Christmas to change her life style or else they will cancel her credit cards.
-One day Crystal discovers a letter to Santa Claus from a seven-year-old girl, Olivia (Emma Duke), asking him to send her widowed father a new wife for Christmas.
+One day, Crystal discovers a letter to Santa Claus from a seven-year-old girl, Olivia (Emma Duke), asking him to send her widowed father a new wife for Christmas.
 Inspired by the young girl's hopeful letter, she decides to seek them out in the hopes of making herself their gift from Santa.

-Olivia's father, Derek Gowen (David Haydn-Jones), owns a snow plowing business and runs a local soup kitchen for the homeless.
+Olivia's father, Derek Gowen (David Haydn-Jones), owns a snow-plowing business and runs a local soup kitchen for the homeless.
 When Crystal tracks him down, she volunteers her time at the soup kitchen so she can get closer to him.
 At first, she is completely out of her element at the soup kitchen; but gradually she begins to care about the homeless.
-She and Derek become close, especially after she teaches Olivia some ice skating moves at the local ice rink.
+She and Derek become close, especially after she teaches Olivia some ice-skating moves at the local ice rink.
 Unfortunately, Derek's girlfriend Jillian (Gina Holden) seems to get in the way.

 Crystal remains determined to make something of herself, despite the obstacles that stand in her way, and she begins to throw herself into her work at the soup kitchen.
 Meanwhile, Derek works overtime trying to earn extra money to pay the soup kitchen bills after receiving a Notice of Eviction.
-One evening, Crystal volunteers to watch Olivia while Derek goes out on an emergency snow plowing job.
+One evening, Crystal volunteers to watch Olivia while Derek goes out on an emergency snow-plowing job.
 Lacking any cooking skills, Crystal first burns their canned dinner, then orders pizza for them and listens while Olivia opens up about her memories of her mother.
 By the time Derek returns home, Crystal and Olivia are fast asleep.
 He invites Crystal to stay the night.

 Gradually, Olivia improves her ice skating skills, and Derek becomes attracted to Crystal.
 Jillian reveals that Crystal lied about graduating college.
 Crystal learns that Derek will be forced to close the soup kitchen before Christmas because he owes the bank $10,000.
-At a party at Derek's house, Crystal leaves her handbag in the bathroom, where it's discovered by Jillian who finds Olivia's letter to Santa.
+At a party in Derek's house, Crystal leaves her handbag in the bathroom, where it's discovered by Jillian, who finds Olivia's letter to Santa.
 When she shows Derek the letter, he confronts Crystal and calls her a liar.

 In the interim, Crystal has received a $10,000 check from her parents, their final payment to support her.
 She decides to use it to pay the bank to keep the soup kitchen open.